muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Abstract.md

 ## Blob

-A **Blob** artifact is an arbitrarily-long sequence of *octets* where each octet is an integer in the range `0..255`.
+A **Blob** artifact is an arbitrarily-long sequence of *octets* where each octet is an integer in the set `0..255`.

 Examples: